PIH/pih-biometrics/README.md

 One or both of these can be enabled or disabled by adjusting the _matchingServiceEnabled_ and _fingerprintScanningEnabled_ properties.
 To ease client installation, by default these are set up to enable fingerprint scanning only.

-The _matchingThreshold_, _matchingSpeed_, and _templateSize_ settings are all optional.
+The _matchingThreshold_, _matchingSpeed_, _templateSize_, and _minimumFingerprintQuality_ settings are all optional.
 If they are not supplied, they will receive default values (which are the same as those shown above).

 If the _sqliteDatabasePath_ is specified, this indicates to the server that Sqlite should be used as the underlying database, and should be stored at the given location.
 **NOTE**: This database will be created if it does not yet exist